jfitisoff/insite/README.md

 end
 ```

-If your web application uses custom HTML tags, you can add support for these tags in the site's class definition using the set_custom_tags method, which takes an array of custom tag names and creates Components for each tag name:
+If your web application uses custom HTML tags, you can add support for these tags in the site's class definition using the set_custom_tags method, which takes an array of custom tag names and creates components for each tag name:
 ```ruby
 class MySite
   include Insite